Industrial Plastics: The Fall of Wood, Metal & Concrete

 - Eco-friendly.
 Wood breaks down quickly when exposed to the elements.

 The Fall of Wood, Metal, and Concrete

-With more and more people turning their focus to helping the planet and preserving our natural resources, many are turning away from wood in an array of construction projects.
+With more and more people turning their focus to helping the planet and preserving our natural resources, many are turning away from wood in an array of construction projects and adapting to using industrial plastics.
 Clients with a tighter budget bypass the option of building with steel due to its costly production, transportation, and installation fees.
 And while concrete is a durable and low-maintenance material, there are other options on the market – such as plastic lumber – that better fit the bill (and the project).

 There are a number of disadvantages to metal, concrete, and timber, including:

 - Cost.
 Metals such as steel are expensive to produce due to the intensive and dangerous working conditions required to make it.
 Thus, steel structures tend to be more expensive than buildings built without steel.

 - Fire Hazard.
 Steel is weakened dramatically when exposed to excessive temperatures, such as those produced by a fire.
 Steel is also excellent at conducting and transmitting heat.
 These factors alone make steel a less viable option for many buildings.

 - Corrosion.
 Exposure to the elements can cause steel to corrode and collapse.
 Any exposed steel must be painted on a regular basis to prevent contact with water, air, and salt.

 Downfall of Concrete